 IVU / IPU is required to provide at least two types of controls of algorithm parameter configuration for administrator and ordinary user, and require the administrator to finish the initial scene studying, advanced parameter setting and other professional operations, while the business is opened via controls, in order to improve the alarm accuracy.

+ICU is required to recognize the intelligent video.
+The algorithm parameter configuration for CIV should be provided by the configuration.

 IPU configuration

-Figure 12 – Flow for IPU configuration
+Figure 8-2-1 – Flow for IPU configuration